OpenCSGs/csghub-installer/docker-compose/csghub-with-gitea/README.md

 **Notice:**
-CSGHhub v0.4.0 supports the space function, and v0.7.0 supports model fine-tuning, inference.
+1. CSGHhub v0.4.0 supports the space function, and v0.7.0 supports model fine-tuning, inference.
 Space, model fine-tuning and inference all require Kubernetes and other related environments and configurations, since Kubernetes is not included here,  the All-in-one deployment here `does not include space, model fine-tuning and inference functions`.
+2. This deployment script uses `Gitea` as the Git Server backend, Starting from CSGHub version 0.9.0, there will no further support for Gitea.
+It is recommended to use `Gitaly` as the Git Server backend instead.

 ### Prerequisites
 * Hardware